Motilin: Stimulus

 How the secretion of motilin is regulated is largely unknown, although some studies suggest that an alkaline pH in the duodenum stimulates its release.
 However, at low pH it inhibits gastric motor activity, whereas at high pH it has a stimulatory effect.
 Some studies in dogs have shown that motilin is released during fasting or interdigestive period, and intake of food during this period can prevent the secretion of motilin.
 Intravenous injection of glucose, which increases the release of insulin, is also found to inhibit cyclic elevation of plasma motilin.
 Other studies on dogs have also suggested that motilin acted as endogenous ligand in positive feedback mechanism to stimulate the release of more motilin.
 In dogs and cats, motilin secretion is stimulated by hydrogen ions (protons) and lipids when the animal is in a "fed" state.
-Hoever, during fasting, motilin is periodically released into the serum to initiate phase III of the migrating motor complex.
+However, during fasting, motilin is periodically released into the serum to initiate phase III of the migrating motor complex.